Approximate Integrals Over Bounded Volumes with Smooth Boundaries: Description of the key steps in the algorithm

-Similar to the work presented in \cite{JARBF2016,JARBFMLW2016,JARBF2017} for surface integrals and \cite{JAR2020} for the volume of the ball in $\mathbb{R}^{3}$, at a high level, the proposed algorithm can be described in four steps: \begin{enumerate} \item Decompose the domain of integration into $K\in \mathbb{Z}^{+}$ subdomains. \item On the $k^{\mbox{th}}$ subdomain construct an interpolant of the integrand. \item Integrate the interpolant of the integrand to determine weights for integrating a function $f$ over the $k^{\mbox{th}}$ subdomain. \item Combine the weights for the integrals over the $K$ subdomains to obtain a weight set for approximating the volume integral of $f$ over $\Omega$. \end{enumerate} Each of these steps is described in greater detail in what follows.
+Similar to the work presented in \cite{JARBF2016,JARBFMLW2016,JARBF2017} for surface integrals and \cite{JAR2020} for the volume of the ball in $\mathbb{R}^{3}$, at a high level, the proposed algorithm can be described in four steps: \begin{enumerate} \item Decompose the domain of integration into $K\in \mathbb{Z}^{+}$ subdomains. \item On the $k^{\mbox{th}}$ subdomain define an interpolant of the integrand. \item Integrate the basis functions defining the interpolant and solve a system of linear equations to determine weights for integrating an arbitrary function $f$ over the $k^{\mbox{th}}$ subdomain. \item Combine the weights for the integrals over the $K$ subdomains to obtain a weight set for approximating the volume integral of $f$ over $\Omega$. \end{enumerate} Each of these steps is described in greater detail in what follows.
 Throughout the remainder of this paper, the subscript $k$ will be used to indicate that the steps are carried out for each tetrahedron separately.
 When further subscripting is necessary--for instance, to indicate entries of a vector, matrix, or a set--the necessary indexing will follow after a comma.
-For clarity, much of what is presented in sections \ref{sec:Step1} through \ref{sec:Tetrahedron_Integrals} is repeated from \cite{JAR2020}.